ricn/ricn.github.io/_drafts/postgresql-indexing-with-ecto.markdown

 {% endhighlight %}

 Ecto does not have any nice feature to define partial indexes yet so we have to rely on the `execute/1` function and send the raw command to PostgreSQL.
-I have created an [issue on Github](https://github.com/elixir-lang/ecto/issues/883) for this and it's currently being discussed and hopefully fixed soon.
+I have created an [issue on Github](https://github.com/elixir-lang/ecto/issues/883) for this and it's currently being discussed and hopefully we can have some nice syntax for defining partial indexes in Ecto soon.